 Can a child go to school with slapped cheek syndrome?

 “After the rash appears, a child doesn’t have to stay off school as they are no longer infectious,” says Dr Tang.
 “However, you should always inform the school when your child has, or has had, slapped cheek syndrome.”

 Slapped cheek during pregnancy

-You should see your doctor if you think you have been infected with parvovirus B19 – a blood test can then check for antibodies and if you’re in early pregnancy, you will be monitored by ultrasound.
+You should see your doctor if you think you have been infected with parvovirus B19 – a blood test can then check for antibodies and if you’re in the early stages of pregnancy, you will be monitored by ultrasound.
 If you’re not sure if you or your child has slapped cheek syndrome or another infection, it’s always best to seek medical advice to check.